 Buffer: register, connect accounts, start.
 15 minutes.

 BuzzPost: contact the team, set up VDS, connect accounts, first post.
-1–2 hours the first time.
+Usually the bot is live in about an hour.
 Never need to repeat.

-The setup time difference is 45 minutes–2 hours.
-The long-term ROI difference is 100x.
+The setup time difference is just a few minutes.
+The long-term ROI difference is 100x in BuzzPost's favor.
 Worth the investment.

 Additional FAQs